thegangtechnology/exco/README.md

 - `label` label to match.
 - `n` Optional.
 Default value is 1.
 Indicates the number of rows to skip from label cell to located cell.

+### `search_below_of`
+Searches for non-empty cell below of the cell with the given label.

+Parameters:
+- `label` label to match.
+- `max_empty_row_search` Indicates the maximum number of rows to search for non-empty cell below of label.

+### `below_of_regex`
+Locate the cell below of the cell with a regex match.
+Similarly, in the case of a merged cell, below_of_regex will pick the bottommost row and leftmost row of the merged cell togo to the bottom of.

+Parameters:
+- `regex` string for the regular expression.
+- `n` Optional.
+Default value is 1.
+Indicates the number of rows to move from regex matched cell to located cell.

 ### `within`
 Locate the cell between a cell with the given label.
 This function searches to the right of or below of the